skraftarcher/archerlabwebsite/content/People.md

 ### **Ariel Alonso, Graduate Student**

 {{<imagewithtext img="/images/ariel1.jpg" width="330"text="Ariel completed her undergraduate degree in Biological Science at University of New Orleans where she was a research assistant in Dr. Kelly Boyle’s lab.
 There she worked on effects of fish calling behavior caused from boat noise using recordings from Dauphin Island, Alabama.
 She also worked in Dr. Erin Cox’s lab and she did field work in Florida collecting seagrass.
 She recently finished a non-thesis masters programat Tulane University in the Ecology and Evolutionary Biology department with Dr. Hank Bart Jr. as her advisor.
 They worked on 3D fish modeling from underwater videos using deep learning methods.
 Ariel was also a Graduate Intern at LUMCON in the Archer Benthic Ecology Lab working on comparing fish calling behavior between sponge reefs and rocky reefs in the Salish Sea in Canada.
-Ariel is now a graduate student at University of New Orleans working with Drs.
-Archer and Kelly Boyle.
+Ariel is now a graduate student at University of New Orleans working with Dr. Kelly Boyle and as an honorary member of the Archer Lab.
 Aside from school and science, she is involved in many volunteer positions through Ducks Unlimited. she is a chapter volunteer, Area Greenwing Chairman for our chapter and the chairman for the Greenwing Youth Organization in the state of Louisiana.
 She also loves to drink coffee, play with my animals, watch movies, hunt and fish and anything to do with the outdoors!">}}

 Email: arielnalonso7 at gmail.com